The March of the Women: Surrey’s Road to the Vote Project

 That’s Surrey TV interviewed Rosie Everritt (Project Archivist at Surrey History Centre) about the project, watch the interview by clicking on the YouTube link below.

-Surrey Heritage will be working with a number of community partners, including Haslemere Educational Museum, Godalming Museum, Chertsey Museum, and Bourne Hall Museum, Dorking Museum and Heritage Centre, Watts Gallery Artists’ Village, Royal Holloway University, and London Bedford Centre for the History of Women.
-We have also received support for the project from Surrey History Trust, Surrey Federation of Women’s Institutes, and Soroptimists International.
+Surrey Heritage worked with a number of community partners, including Haslemere Educational Museum, Godalming Museum, Chertsey Museum, and Bourne Hall Museum, Dorking Museum and Heritage Centre, Watts Gallery Artists’ Village, Royal Holloway University, and London Bedford Centre for the History of Women.
+We also received support for the project from Surrey History Trust, Surrey Federation of Women’s Institutes, and Soroptimists International.

 Royal Holloway University of London, Bedford Centre for the History of Women https://www.royalholloway.ac.uk/history/research/researchcentres/bedfordcentre/home.aspx.
 Follow the Bedford Centre Blog on Women’s and Gender History